jupiterpluvius/arnobius-adversusnationes/Reading list for introduction.md

-Romans had an impact on official ritual as imperial state, provincial administration, and local municipal government pg 244 large-scale deliberate importing of official cult began in the Augustan age pg 244 Romans built public buildings in the Province, places where Christians would later have to make public sacrifices pg 245 core "western" provinces of Proconsularis, Numidia, and the Mauretanias the Saturn cult was overarching pg 247 Certain regions had Jupiter, Isis, Serapis, Mercury, and Silvanus cults pg 247 "Saturn and Caelestis were living continuators of Ba’al and Tinnit...the cult of Saturn was the pervasive and dominant African practice of the Roman imperial age." pg 248
+Romans had an impact on official ritual as imperial state, provincial administration, and local municipal government pg 244 large-scale deliberate importing of official cult began in the Augustan age pg 244 Romans built public buildings in the Province, places where Christians would later have to make public sacrifices pg 245 Core "western" provinces of Proconsularis, Numidia, and the Mauretanias the Saturn cult was overarching pg 247 Certain regions had Jupiter, Isis, Serapis, Mercury, and Silvanus cults pg 247 "Saturn and Caelestis were living continuators of Ba’al and Tinnit...the cult of Saturn was the pervasive and dominant African practice of the Roman imperial age." pg 248
 "the worship of the emperors gradually added to the legitima-tion of their rule in the provinces.
-Despite its apparent signiﬁ cance for the central government, imperial ideology, and the identity of local elites, the general importance of the imperial cult or emperor worship is probably less than is perhaps suggested by the modern attention lavished upon it" pg 250 core institutions of emperor worship were almost unknown in Africa pg 251 except for concilium provinciae, which was made to reform and regulate this pg 251 “Romanizing” towns ( res publicae ) whose elites, seeking to mimic the forms of Roman public life, developed their local forms of official cult" pg 252 elites liked Dionysus pg 252 micro-cults and personal belief were also common, with superstition rampant pg 254 "So profuse and fragmented and mixed were the deities and their various presences, and so fragmentary is the evidence about them, that in most cases all we  can  see is this effect" pg 258
+Despite its apparent signiﬁ cance for the central government, imperial ideology, and the identity of local elites, the general importance of the imperial cult or emperor worship is probably less than is perhaps suggested by the modern attention lavished upon it" pg 250 core institutions of emperor worship were almost unknown in Africa pg 251 except for concilium provinciae, which was made to reform and regulate this pg 251 “Romanizing” towns (res publicae) whose elites, seeking to mimic the forms of Roman public life, developed their local forms of official cult" pg 252 elites liked Dionysus pg 252 micro-cults and personal belief were also common, with superstition rampant pg 254 "So profuse and fragmented and mixed were the deities and their various presences, and so fragmentary is the evidence about them, that in most cases all we  can  see is this effect" pg 258